-Born in Italy, Marina earned Master’s Degree in Psychology in 2003 from the University of Parma with a thesis on prejudice and discrimination processes toward single and divorced mothers in Italy.
+Born in Italy, Marina earned her master Degree in Psychology in 2003 from the University of Parma with a thesis on prejudice and discrimination processes toward single and divorced mothers in Italy.
 During her MSc in Psychology, Marina was involved in a group of social psychologists working on family diversity, prejudice, and gender issues, coordinated by professor Laura Fruggeri.
 The group shared a social constructionist approach to study psycho-social and developmental processes in children, families, and communities.
 In 2007 she obtained a PhD scholarship followed by a four-year Postdoctoral Fellowship in Social Psychology at the University of Parma.
 In her PhD dissertation Marina studied how adolescents’ individual changes trigger family system reorganisations and adjustment.

 In 2004 Marina took a post-graduate internship at the University of New Hampshire, in the Department of Communication where she studied social constructionism principles and interpersonal communication, working with professor Sheila McNamee.
 In 2009 and 2013 respectively, she spent visiting periods at the Department of Anthropology at the University of California, Los Angeles, where she collaborated with professor Elinor Ochs, and at the Graduate School of Education and Institute of Human Development, University of California, Berkeley, where she worked with professor Laura Sterponi.